-For the year ended 31 December 2023, the revenue of the Group decreased to approximately HK\$7.6 million, representing a 84.4% decrease as compared with approximately HK\$48.7 million for the year ended 31 December 2022.
-Loss for the year ended 31 December 2023 was approximately HK\$27.8 million, as compared with a loss of approximately HK\$5.8 million for the year ended 31 December 2022.
-Such an increase is primarily attributable to increases in some expense item, including other gains and losses for the year ended 31 December 2023.
-The decrease in revenue is mainly due to worsen market conditions and client change their investment strategy.
+For the year ended 31 December 2024, the revenue of the Group increased to approximately HK\$26.3 million, representing an increase of 246% as compared with a revenue of approximately HK\$7.6 million for the year ended 31 December 2023.
+Profit for the year ended 31 December 2024 was approximately HK\$31.9 million, as compared with a loss of approximately HK\$27.8 million for the year ended 31 December 2023.
+The increase in net profit is primarily attributable to (1) the successful execution of Financial Advisory Services Agreement and General Escrow Services Agreement as disclosed in the continuing connected transactions announcement of the Company dated 11 November 2023 and (2) a new investment advisory management agreement signed during year 2024, which has driven substantial revenue growth; both of which have significantly contributed to revenue growth and overall financial performance.